Rubakpreyan/Image-Gallery-React-Tailwind/README.md

 - Likes
 - Downloads

-This is Temaplate is build using ReactJs along with Tailwind Css Framework
+This is Template is build using ReactJs along with Tailwind Css Framework

 ## API's used